 Prior to mitigation, this impact will be significant to the PCT, Whit Carter Park, Jane Reynolds Park/Webber Pool, Dr. Robert C. St. Clair Parkway, the Hammack Activity Center, Poncitlán Square, Legacy Commons, and La Paz.
 However, implementation of the above-mentioned mitigation measures will reduce these impacts to less-than-significant levels.
 AQ-MM#1 will reduce impacts on these resources by requiring emissions to be offset within the air quality districts.
-N&V-MM#1 and N&V-MM#2 will reduce impacts by requiring the contractor to prepare and implement a noise monitoring program, which will reduce aesthetic impacts by minimizing the visual change of construction areas and reducing lighting impacts are on nearby light-sensitive receptors.
+N&V-MM#1 and N&V-MM#2 will reduce impacts by requiring the contractor to prepare and implement a noise monitoring program, which will require that construction noise not exceed the FRA standards.
+AVQ-MM#1 and AVQ-MM#2 will reduce aesthetic impacts by minimizing the visual change of construction areas and reducing lighting impacts are on nearby light-sensitive receptors.